claudiobonfati/linkedin-redesign-app/README.md

 This project is part of my personal portfolio, I'll be more than happy if you could provide me any feedback about the project, code, code structure and so on!

-Connect with me at the real [LinkedIn](https://www.linkedin.com/in/claudiobonfati/).
+Connect with me at the real [LinkedIn](https://www.linkedin.com/in/claudiobonfati).

 ## Some notes about the project

-1 - The [API](https://github.com/claudiobonfati/linkedin-redesign-api) is a sample API with static data for displaying purpose only.
+1 - The [API](https://github.com/claudiobonfati/linkedin-redesign-api) is a populated with with sample and static data for displaying purpose only.

-2 - The new redesign concept was created by [Gregoire Vella](https://www.linkedin.com/in/gregoirevella/), and it's not intended to be shown as my personal work.
+2 - The new design concept was created by [Gregoire Vella](https://www.linkedin.com/in/gregoirevella/), and it's not intended to be shown as my personal work.
 See more at [Authors](#authors) section.

 ## Getting Started